Smallegade

 Smallegade (lit.
 "Narrow Street") is a busy shopping street in the central part of Frederiksberg in Copenhagen, Denmark.
 It runs from the Town Hall Square in the east to Fasanvej in the west, along the north side of Frederiksberg Town Hall and Frederiksberg Park, linking Gammel Kongevej with Peter Bangs Vej.
 On the other side of the Town Hall is Bredegade (literally "Broad Street"), now smaller than Smallegade, which after a while joins Smallegade at Møstings Hus, an 18th-century country house-turned-exhibitions space, which overlooks a small pond.

 History

 It is believed that Bredegade was the main street of Solbjerg, a village inhabited by Dutch farmers until the 1620s when it was shut down by Christian IV.
 Smallegade was also one of the original "Dutch" streets but more open than Bredegade, with fields on its north side in between the scattered buildings.

 A brickyard was located at the far end of Smallegade until the 17th century.
 The Brickyard House (Teglværksgården) survived until 1890 when it was demolished.
 On a neighbouring site, Nobel opened a tobacco Factory in 1860.
 Eight years later that site was taken over by the faience manufactury Aluminia.
 They build a large factory complex where they were joined by the Royal Porcelain Manufactury in 184.

-Before the Town Hall was built in the 1940s, its site was home to a neighbourhood with some 30 houses of which many dated from the 18th century.
+Before the Town Hall was built in the 1940s, its site was home to a neighbourhood with some 30 houses, many of which dated from the 18th century.